eternakk/eternia/.github/codeql/README.md

 - Scans Python and JavaScript/TypeScript code
 - Ignores test files, node_modules, and other non-production code
 - Runs security and quality queries

+## Troubleshooting

+If you see the error "Code scanning is not enabled for this repository", you need to follow the steps above to enable it in the repository settings.
+This is a GitHub-specific setting that cannot be enabled through code alone.

 For more information about CodeQL, see the [GitHub documentation](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning-with-codeql).